streamingfast/hivemapper-fleet-management/README.md

 #### Promoting a Driver to Manager
 Within the fleet dashboard of the Hivemapper Explorer, you'll be able to select if any of the accounts listed within your fleet should be given manager status.
 This will allow these accounts to add, modify and remove an [Access Control List](#access-control-list) from a dashcam.

 ## Token Splits

 To set the token split for a driver's account, go to the fleet dashboard view of the [Hivemapper Explorer](https://hivemapper.com/explorer).
 In the right column, you'll find the Edit button for each driver.
 Select that and the token split will now become editable.
-The amount that is set is the percentage of earned tokens that will be kept by the fleet operator.
+The amount that is set is the percentage of earned tokens that will be kept by the fleet manager.

 For example, a token split of 100 will send all earned HONEY to the fleet manager account, while a token split of 25 will send 25% of earned HONEY to the fleet manager and 75% to the driver’s account.
 You can input an integer between 0 and 100, inclusively.